udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 #### Tasks to complete

--   Create a new script ConfigureSubscription.ps1 that accepts an Azure AD Group and subscription ID, and adds to the group to the subscription with the contributor role.
+-   Create a new script ConfigureSubscription.ps1 that accepts an Azure AD Group and subscription ID and adds to the group to the subscription with the contributor role.

--   Use the modified script (not the portal) to add the BU-Electronics-Admin group to your subscription in the contributor role.
+-   Use the modified script (not the portal) to add the BU-Electronics-Admin group to your subscription in the contributor role

 #### Exit criteria

--   A modified script that will add the BU-Electronics-Admin group to the contributor role automatically.
+-   A modified script that will add the BU-Electronics-Admin group to the contributor role automatically

--   Run the script, and verify the group assignment via the Azure portal.
+-   Run the script, and verify the group assignment via the Azure portal

 ### Task 4: Enable project-based delegation and chargeback

-In this task, you will create a script that will create a new resource group, assign 'Owner' rights over the resource group to a given AD group, and apply a policy to enforce an 'IOCode' tag with a given value.
+In this task, you will create a script that will create a new resource group, assign 'Owner' rights over the resource group to a given AD group, and then apply a policy to enforce an 'IOCode' tag with a given value.

 #### Tasks to complete

 -   Create a new PowerShell script called CreateProjectResourceGroup.ps1 that will create a new resource group with the following settings applied:

-    -   Accepts an Azure AD Group Name as a parameter that will be assigned to the owner role of the new resource group.
+    -   Accepts an Azure AD Group Name as a parameter that will be assigned to the owner role of the new resource group

-    -   Accepts a project IO code value (for example 1000150) and uses a built-in Azure policy to add the IOCode tag to all resources created within the resource group.
+    -   Accepts a project IO code value (for example 1000150) and uses a built-in Azure policy to add the IOCode tag to all resources created within the resource group

--   Using the new script, create a new resource group called DelegatedProjectDemo that has the BU-Electronics-Admin group be added to the subscription in the owner role and has the policy applied and has the IOCode policy applied with the ioCode parameter set to 1000150.
+-   Using the new script, create a new resource group called DelegatedProjectDemo that has the BU-Electronics-Admin group added to the subscription in the owner role, has the policy applied, and has the IOCode policy applied with the ioCode parameter set to 1000150.

--   Create a new storage account within the resource group and validate the new tag is applied.
+-   Create a new storage account within the resource group and validate the new tag is applied

 #### Exit criteria

 -   A reusable script that will accept the subscription ID, an IOCode value, and the group to add as parameters.
-When the script is executed, it should create the resource group and automatically add the group to the owner role and apply Azure Policy to add the IOCode tag to all resources, with a specified value.
+When the script is executed, it should create the resource group, automatically add the group to the owner role, and apply the Azure Policy to add the IOCode tag to all resources with a specified value.

 ## Exercise 3: Create the environment for the e-commerce team